Frequently Asked Questions

 Does eye laser surgery lead to poor night vision?

-Having eye laser surgery done with older eye laser technology can lead to some patients experiencing poor night vision.
-The reason is because the older lasers only treat a small area of the cornea.
-This means that when the pupil enlarges at night, it becomes bigger than the treated area – so that light rays don’t only enter the eye through the treated area, but also around the edge of the untreated area.
-The result is a ‘ghost’ image or glare, which generally subside over a period of 3 to 6 months.
+Laser surgery done with older technology did lead to some patients experiencing poor night vision.
+The reason was because the older lasers only treated a small area of the cornea.
+At night when the pupil enlarged, it becomes bigger than the treated area – so that light rays didn’t only enter the eye through the treated area, but also around the edge through the untreated area.
+The result is a ‘ghost’ image or glare, which usually subsided over a period of 3 to 6 months.

 The newer lasers (that our Centre uses) treat a much larger area, meaning that these night vision symptoms are now uncommon.